Candied Carrots Recipe – Quick Facts

 Description

-The most delicious Candied Carrot recipe with sweet brown sugar, maple syrup and a touch of bourbon – perfect for any holiday meal!
+The most delicious Candied Carrots recipe with sweet brown sugar, maple syrup and a touch of bourbon – perfect for any holiday meal!

 Ingredients